RyanSamman/CapiWeather/README.md

 ```
 pipenv run pyinstaller app.spec
 ```
-This will create a new folder inside `dist`, containing the .exe and it's required files, afte
+This will create a new folder inside `dist`, containing the .exe and it's required files